killerdolp/2D-report-ALGO/Report.md

 </div>

 In a red-black tree:
-- A node is can only be black or red
+- A node can only be black or red
-- The root and leaves are black
+- The root and leaf nodes are black
-- If a node is red, then the children are black
+- If a node is red, then the children nodes are black
 - ALL paths from a node to its descendants should have the same number of black nodes

 ##### Node Class